awsdocs/amazon-vpc-user-guide/doc_source/VPC_VPN.md

 ### Route Tables and VPN Route Priority<a name="vpn-route-priority"></a>

 [Route tables](VPC_Route_Tables.md) determine where network traffic is directed\.
-In your route table, you must add a route for your network and specify the virtual private gateway as the target\.
-This enables traffic destined for your network to route via the virtual private gateway and over one of the VPN tunnels\.
+In your route table, you must add a route for your remote network and specify the virtual private gateway as the target\.
+This enables traffic from your VPC that's destined for your remote network to route via the virtual private gateway and over one of the VPN tunnels\.
 You can enable route propagation for your route table to automatically propagate your network routes to the table for you\.

 Only IP prefixes that are known to the virtual private gateway, whether through BGP advertisements or static route entry, can receive traffic from your VPC\.
 The virtual private gateway does not route any other traffic destined outside of received BGP advertisements, static route entries, or its attached VPC CIDR\.

-When a virtual private gateway receives routing information, it uses path selection to determine how to route traffic to your network\.
+When a virtual private gateway receives routing information, it uses path selection to determine how to route traffic to your remote network\.
 Longest prefix match applies; otherwise, the following rules apply:
 + If any propagated routes from a VPN connection or AWS Direct Connect connection overlap with the local route for your VPC, the local route is most preferred even if the propagated routes are more specific\.
 + If any propagated routes from a VPN connection or AWS Direct Connect connection have the same destination CIDR block as other existing static routes \(longest prefix match cannot be applied\), we prioritize the static routes whose targets are an Internet gateway, a virtual private gateway, a network interface, an instance ID, a VPC peering connection, a NAT gateway, or a VPC endpoint\.

 If you have overlapping routes within a VPN connection and longest prefix match cannot be applied, then we prioritize the routes as follows in the VPN connection, from most preferred to least preferred:
 + BGP propagated routes from an AWS Direct Connect connection
 + Manually added static routes for a VPN connection
 + BGP propagated routes from a VPN connection

 In this example, your route table has a static route to an internet gateway \(that you added manually\), and a propagated route to a virtual private gateway\.
 Both routes have a destination of `172.31.0.0/24`\.
 In this case, all traffic destined for `172.31.0.0/24` is routed to the internet gateway — it is a static route and therefore takes priority over the propagated route\.